500,000 Euro raised for old growth forest protection

 Close links to the OGF Protection Strategy for Europe

-It is part of a wider international initiative to support primary forests – highlighting threats to their existence and raising their profile as major providers of ecosystem services.
+This is part of a wider international initiative to support primary forests – highlighting threats to their existence and raising their profile as major providers of ecosystem services.
 A separate grant in excess of 300,000 Euro, within the same initiative, is being awarded for work on old growth forest in Russia.

 Footnote: Wild Europe’s current constitution precludes the holding of contracts, in line with our key operating principle agreed with our partners, to support rather than compete with them.